JorisAR/EvolutionaryAgents/README.md

 # GD Evolutionary Agents

-This project is aimed at training neural networks using evolutionary algorithms within the Godot game engine.
+This project enables the use of evolutionary algorithms (EAs) within the Godot game engine.
+It's specifically designed for:
+- Maximization problems, where one defines a function F(x), and the optimizer aims to find x such that F(x) is maximal.
+- Reinforcement learning problems, where one defines a Gym, and an agent that obtains a fitness value over a run.
+The neural network acting as the state-action function is trained using EAs.
 The project includes logging functionality to track the training progress and tools to visualize the results.

 ## Features